-What affects moving costs in Liverpool
+What affects cost planning for moves in Liverpool

 Crew size and vehicle size: Larger crews can shorten the day, while appropriately sized vehicles reduce double-handling.
 Access constraints (narrow roads, height limits) may require smaller vehicles or a shuttle plan.